maxwellb/spark-hadoop-examples/scripts/read-files-from-azure.md

 URIs to the correct filesystem implementation.
 To fix this, I had to ensure that `hadoop-2.7.1/share/hadoop/tools/lib/*` was in the `HADOOP_CLASSPATH`.

+As of currently, Spark might blow up with

+> `java.io.IOException: No FileSystem for scheme: wasbs`

+This is because in my shell, I had already run `hadoop.cmd`, correctly augmenting `HADOOP_CLASSPATH`.
+Either run `hadoop.cmd`, or augment the classpath manually before launching Spark.

 ## Listing Files In Azure Blob Storage

 First, we should be able to use a handful of classes from `org.apache.hadoop.fs` to